ryanheise/audio_service/README.md

 | Android Auto                       | (untested) |           |

 If you'd like to help with any missing features, please join us on the [GitHub issues page](https://github.com/ryanheise/audio_service/issues).

+## Migrating to 0.11.0

+Prior to 0.11.0, the background audio task would terminate as soon as `onStart` completes.
+From 0.11.0, the background audio task terminates as soon as `onStop` completes.

 ## Migrating to 0.10.0